mysticatea/react-helix/README.md

 bubbling, then the root component applies the action to its state (= *Model*), and triggers view updating.

+So, the root component keeps ownership of the application model, and the details components can determine details of updating completely.

 That's all.

 `react-helix` is a library for Helix, provides two classes (and mixins).